1,000+ Opportunities

 Megan Brown 2025-11-19T16:41:02-05:00 Share This Story, Choose Your Platform!
 Facebook X LinkedIn WhatsApp Pinterest Email Stay up-to-date on the steady progress we make in our towns and across the state to better the lives of our neighbors.

-Based on current listing details, eligibility includes: Nonprofits, schools, and governmental agencies serving New London, Windham, and Tolland Counties in Eastern Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, schools, and governmental agencies serving New London, Windham, and Tolland Counties in Eastern Connecticut.
+Confirm the full requirements in the official notice before applying.